JayantUppal/Infinity/AlphaAI/Blog-Post-Similarity/README.md

 ## **Blog Post Similarity**
-- Finally, after adding both components, when you move to the end of jupyter notebook, you have to enter two blog post links and it will give you similarity between text and similar images between the blogs.
+- Finally, after adding both components, when you move to the end of the jupyter notebook, you have to enter two blog post links and it will give you similarity between text and similar images between the blogs.
-- Following test was done on following blogs - [Chest Workouts](https://www.coachmag.co.uk/workouts/chest-workouts) and [Top 10 chest workouts](https://fitpass.co.in/blog/top-10-chest-exercises-for-men).
-You can find these results in jupyter notebook.
+- The following test was done on the following blogs - [Chest Workouts](https://www.coachmag.co.uk/workouts/chest-workouts) and [Top 10 chest workouts](https://fitpass.co.in/blog/top-10-chest-exercises-for-men).
+You can find these results in the jupyter notebook.

 **Similarity score:  0.91736645 (Text Entities)**